JimYang9788/leetcode/README.md

 ```
 make
 ```
-To run the .tsk file
+To run the `.tsk` file
+It will look like
+`./101-problem.tsk`
+to run the solution